San Francisco Demographics by Zip Code

-Below are 1) a map of San Francisco home values by neighborhood (not zip code, since MLS data allows us to get more specific), 2) a table with all the SF zip code demographic data we collected, and 3) a basic map of city zip codes for easy reference.
+Below are 1) a table with all the SF zip code demographic data we collected, and 2) a basic map of city zip codes for easy reference.
 They will be easier to read if you adjust your screen-view to zoom 125% or 150%.

 Zip Code Demographics Data Table

 Zip codes in the table below are in order of median household income.

 The demographics of San Francisco are constantly changing,